lilyinstarlight/foosteros/readme.md

 _The totally cool way to run your computer_

-Feel free to take any pieces in this repository that you would like!
-Please don't try to use this in its entirety, though, unless you are me.
-It is very custom and very specific to myself.
+Feel free to take any pieces in this repository that you like!
+Please don't try to use this whole thing though as it is horrifically custom and specific to myself.

 ## Installation